pixelate/jekyll-plastic/README.md

 You can load public review quotes and awards from [Promoter](http://www.promoterapp.com) automatically for each game page.
 In the Front Matter of your game page, set the `promoter-url` variable to your the url of your public page (without `http://`).
 The reviews and awards will be displayed inside the `<ul id="awards"></ul>` and `<ul id="reviews"></ul>` container tags.
 You can move the container tags around on your page however you wish.
 You can also delete one of them if you only want to display awards or review quotes.

+## Gallery

+Plastic allows you to quickly add a simple gallery with screenshots to each game page.
+See `future-unfolding/index.html` for an example.
+Note that the `slug` front matter must be set to the name of the folder where you game page resides.

 ## Social icons

 Plastic supports quick and easy inclusion of social icons for Twitch, Twitter, Facebook and Tumblr.
 See `future-unfolding/index.html` for an example.